adansari/Msfx.DI/README.md

 - Higly flexible and extensible design

 ## Status
-***Under review*** - For review, please clone the repo and use the `Mxfx.DI.Lab` project to get your hand dirty
+***Under review*** - For review, please clone the repo and use the `Mxfx.DI.Lab` project to get your hand dirty.
+Do share your feedback and suggestion for improvement and next step.

 ## Getting Started
-Get started with Msfx.DI Lab and play around it.
-Do share your feedback and suggestion for improvement and next step.
+Lets get started with very basic example.

 ```csharp
 [Injectable]